 Imagine this: You are on a bike tour in the remote countryside of Italy.
-Your husband takes a fall and has some minor scrapes…but more severely he also has a heart attack.
+Your husband takes a fall and has some minor scrapes…but he also has a heart attack.

 You need to find the closest good hospital.
 You also need an ambulance to get you there.
 Once at the hospital, he needs immediate care for the heart attack.

-Throughout all this you are dealing with language barriers and questions about hospital bills that need to be paid.
+Throughout all this you are dealing with language barriers.
+And questions about paying hospital bills.

-Summary: Travel medical insurance is temporary medical insurance that covers you for the length of your trip.
-It pays for emergency medical expenses, emergency evacuations, and provides 24/7 assistance to help you.
+Summary: Travel health insurance is temporary medical insurance that covers you on your trip.
+It pays for emergency medical expenses and emergency evacuations.
+It also provides 24/7 assistance to help you.

 When you leave your home country, your insurance might not travel with you.
 That means once you leave, you are on your own.

-And, even if your plan does include emergency medical expenses in a foreign country, they will never cover medical evacuation expenses (more below).
-Medical evacuations can be anything from an ambulance ride, an airlift from a remote location, or medical transport back home after a serious injury.
+Even if your plan does cover medical expenses abroad, they won’t cover the evacuation.
+Medical evacuations include an ambulance ride, an airlift from a remote location, or transport back home.

 Plus, those relying on Medicare are definitely out of luck.
 Medicare does not cover you abroad.